Panasonic TZ95 Comparison Review

 The Panasonic Lumix DC-TZ95 (called Panasonic ZS80 in some regions) is a fixed lens compact camera that was announced in February 2019 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 20.2 megapixel.

-The Panasonic TZ95 has a Camera Elo of 2205.
-This rating puts the TZ95 among the top 40 percent of all superzoom compact cameras.
+Is the Panasonic TZ95 a good camera?
+The TZ95 has a Camera Elo of 2237.
+This rating puts the TZ95 among the top 30 percent of all superzoom compact cameras.
 In terms of its sensor size category (small sensor cameras), the TZ95 ranks among the top 10 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Fixed lens compact camera|